Khabibulix/Mono-Python/2025/ProcessViz/README.md

 # Process Viz (current project)

 Process Viz is a fast and asynchronous web application designed to capture and visualize process snapshots on a server.
-Built initially with FastAPI and evolving towards Quart with asyncio, it allows users to browse and analyze system processes in real-time through a clean web interface.
+Built initially with Flask and evolving towards Quart with asyncio, it allows users to browse and analyze system processes in real-time through a clean web interface.

 ### Table of contents